 Creating an Azure Route Table is a straightforward process.
 Within the Azure portal, you’ll need to define the route table name, subscription, resource group, and location.
 Then, you can start adding routes to your table.
 Each route requires a name, address prefix (CIDR format), and next hop type.

 Remember to save your configurations once you’re done.
-You can also use PowerShell or CLI for creating and managing Azure Route Tables if you’re more comfortable with scripting.
+You can also use PowerShell, templates, or the CLI for creating and managing Azure Route Tables if you’re more comfortable with scripting or automation.
+For example, using PowerShell lets you validate route traffic, configure BGP for dynamic routing, or enable IP forwarding for advanced topologies.

 Azure Route Tables vs NSGs

 When it comes to controlling network traffic in Azure, Network Security Groups (NSGs) and Route Tables serve different but complementary roles.
-NSGs act like a firewall, controlling inbound and outbound traffic based on security rules.
+NSGs act like a firewall, controlling inbound and outbound traffic based on security rules and policies.

 On the other hand, Azure Route Tables dictate the flow of network traffic within your VNet, offering more granular control over routing paths.
-While both are essential components of Azure networking, they serve distinct functions and shouldn’t be used interchangeably.
+While both are essential components of Azure networking, they serve distinct functions.
+NSGs provide access control, whereas Route Tables provide path control.
+Together, they strengthen your network security posture by combining packet filtering, access controls, and custom routing.

 Leveraging Tufin in Azure Networking

-While Azure provides the tools to create and manage network routes, managing large-scale or complex networks can be complicated and demanding, leading to long SLA’s and prone to human error.
+While Azure provides the tools to create and manage network routes, managing large-scale or complex networks can be complicated and prone to human error.
 This is where Tufin brings immense value.

 FAQs